snowcave-io/snowcave-react-native-challenge/README.md

 # **<div align="center">REACT NATIVE CHALLENGE</div>**

+### <div align="center">
-### <div align="center">Hey Caver, to show us your front end mobile skills we have prepared this challenge - build a react native app for a gaming catalog 👨‍💻 🚀
+Hey there, Caver!
+To showcase your front-end mobile skills, we have an exciting challenge for you.
+Your task is to build a React Native app for a gaming catalog.
+This challenge will allow you to demonstrate your expertise in mobile app development. 👨‍💻 🚀

 </div>